Hiking Mount Timpanogos Safely

 - In 1975, a twenty six year old Provo man died when, while walking the Timpanogos Cave trail, he decided to try to climb a nearby cliff without gear, and fell.

-- In 1980, on June 8, a twenty six year old man from Oregon died when he fell into what is sometimes called “Lower Killer Snow Hole,” by First Falls above Aspen Grove, a part of a snowfield with snow melt running beneath it that thins the snowfield from the bottom up, essentially making an ever thinning snow bridge that hikers mistakenly assume is solid all the way the the ground.
+- In 1980, on June 8, a twenty six year old man from Oregon died when he fell into what is now called “Lower Killer Snow Hole,” by First Falls above Aspen Grove, a part of a snowfield with snow melt running beneath it that thins the snowfield from the bottom up, essentially making an ever thinning snow bridge that hikers mistakenly assume is solid all the way the the ground.

 - In 1980, a twenty four year old Brazilian died from a fall in Primrose Cirque while hiking Timp in late October; his companions could not locate him because of darkness.

-- In 1982, a fourteen year old Orem boy died on July 3 when he fell into what is sometimes called “Upper Killer Snow Hole,” near the waterfall by the upper Primrose Cirque switchbacks, landing in a deep crevice that it was difficult to rappel into to retrieve the body.
+- In 1982, a fourteen year old Orem boy died on July 3 when he fell into what is now called “Upper Killer Snow Hole,” near the waterfall by the upper Primrose Cirque switchbacks, landing in a deep crevice that it was difficult to rappel into to retrieve the body.

 - In 1985, a seventeen year old girl died when she slipped and fell down a steep snowfield and over a ledge while hiking with classmates from the Unified Studies group from Orem High School, which was making its way through the Big Provo Cirque area above Sundance when this and another accident happened.

-- In 1988, a local thirteen year old Boy Scout from Orem died when he fell at Stewart Falls while climbing along a rock wall after he and a friend left camp to go hiking.
+- In 1988, a local thirteen year old Boy Scout from Orem died when he fell at Stewart Falls (Stewart Cascades) while climbing along a rock wall after he and a friend left camp to go hiking.

 - In 1993, a fifty year old skier from Florida, who was part of a group skiing in a closed area of Sundance, died when he was buried in an avalanche.